angular/angular.io/public/docs/ts/latest/cookbook/angular-dotnet-core.md

 * Select `ASP.NET Core Web Application (.NET Core)` template, give the project a name (this cookbook uses `AngularWithDotnetCore`), and click OK.
 * Select `Web Application` and click OK.
 Wait for visual studio to restore packages.

+# Create your Angular app

-# Create Configuration files for your Angular app.
+## Create Configuration files for your Angular app.

 In the root folder, create `package.json` and `tsconfig.json` files.
 Populate them by pasting the contents below.